|

 size bands in almost all EU Member States, and constitutes a considerable

 problem.
 This weight is therefore not used for presenting SIBIS results.
+Weighting by employment: The data available on

 the distribution of employment over establishment size bands is very